JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 #### ✏️ Fonts

 For fonts, I'm using a copyright free font (has a license permitting the use of this font for any means, in any capacity) found on itch.io.
-// TODO: Add custom DIE font here.

 [PeaberryBase](https://emhuo.itch.io/peaberry-pixel-font)

+I'm also using a custom font I made!
+The Die font!

 #### 🔊 Sounds

 I've not decided if I will be making all the music or not.
-Sound Effects will be made by me.
-This section will be updated appropriately.
+Sound Effects are made by me.

 #### 📚 Libraries/Frameworks